 CounterToken

-CounterToken is the most ambiguous of the tokens presented by this library.
-Do not use it if you are not sure that you understand how it works correctly.
+CounterToken is the least intuitive of the tokens provided by this library.
+Do not use it if you are not sure that you understand how it works.
 However, it can be very useful in situations where you want to limit the number of attempts to perform an operation.

-CounterToken is initialized with an integer greater than zero.
-At each calculation of the answer to the question whether it is canceled, this number is reduced by one.
-When this number becomes zero, the token is considered canceled:
+CounterToken is initialized with an integer greater than or equal to zero.
+Each time cancellation is checked, this number is decremented by one.
+When this number becomes zero, the token is considered cancelled:

 from cantok import CounterToken